CSCfi/csc-user-guide/docs/support/tutorials/dask-python.md

 * `cores` - How many cores per node to use?
 In bigger jobs one worker SLURM job should fill the whole HPC node, ie 40 cores in Puhti.
 * `processes` - How many Python processes per node to use?
 * `memory`- How much memory per node to use?
 This should be enough for all Dask workers in that node.
 If unsure, try with cores*6Gb.
-* `walltime` - Reserve long enough time, one worker may handle several delayed functions, if number of workers is smaller than number of delayed functions.
+* `walltime` - Reserve enough time as one worker may handle several delayed functions, if the number of workers is smaller than the number of delayed functions.

 __simple python script__
 ```